More about Caroline

-"My current role is based within the Pastoralist Knowledge Hub team, in the Animal Production Division of FAO.
+"My current role is based within the Pastoralist Knowledge Hub team, in the Animal Production and Health Division of the FAO.
 The role mainly entails advocating for and ensuring that pastoralist voices are heard at the global stage and forums to promote sustainable pastoralism.
 Therefore, this requires knowledge management by curating documents and regional policies on the Pastoralist Knowledge Hub website; producing communications materials, such as feature articles, photo stories, case-studies, and online discussions; supporting the preparation (writing concept notes/proposal) and documentation of events; and reviewing relevant policies related to pastoralist mobility, resource access and conservation.

 "An average day is normally spent in the office, where I have meetings, do research on relevant content for the Pastoralist Knowledge Hub website as well as research on relevant topics to support upcoming events advocating for pastoralists."

 How my degree helped me get where I am today and advice to future students

 "My course was quite interesting – every day there was something new to learn.
 It prepared me for working in the development sector as I now currently apply the theoretical skills practically at work.
 I learnt some underlying/technical skills such as: situation and system analysis; proposal planning and monitoring; and evaluation of projects.
 I adapt these to suit various situations in the field as the development sector is very unpredictable.
 Good writing skills which I developed from doing the assignments at NTU are also quite important.
 Writing applies every day in the field through writing of proposals, concept notes and communications materials.
 At NTU I interacted and studied with students from various parts of the world, this gave me great exposure to a variety of different cultures.
 This international experience is quite key in the development sector, and it has allowed me to interact better with colleagues and build better networks in my career.